 Bid on unique items at the silent and live auctions,

-A special thank you to our event sponsors, Morgan Stanley and Service Express, Inc. for helping us make this evening special for all of our guests.
+A special thank you to our event sponsors, Burnham & Dells Advisors, Commercial Bank, Hastings Mutual Insurance Company, Morgan Stanley, Service Express, Inc., and Board Member Hillary Snell for helping us make this evening special for all of our guests.

 Under Construction: The New Maintenance Building